napit-apps/green-agile-guide/docs/metrics/grid-carbon-intensity.md

 > - **Responsibility:** Product Lead (regional strategy), Engineering Team (documentation)

 ## Impact
 Tracking grid carbon intensity supports more sustainable architectural choices by revealing how regional electricity generation affects overall emissions.
 It exposes the environmental consequences of region selection and helps teams evaluate whether alternatives — such as migrating workloads, scheduling flexible tasks to greener regions, or adopting carbon‑aware architectures — can reduce emissions.
-Because this metric reflects external energy infrastructure rather than internal system behavior, it highlights **indirect environmental impact** and ensures that hosting decisions are aligned with ecological sustainability goals.
+Because this metric reflects external energy infrastructure and regional grid conditions rather than internal system behavior, it represents a **systemic environmental impact** and ensures that hosting decisions are aligned with ecological sustainability goals.

 ## Calculation